The 8 BEST Compost Bins For An Apartment

 - hidden, attached inside a cupboard

-- non-smelling, without the need of any filters
+- non-smelling, without the need for any filters

 - free from fruit flies